Cfomodz/construct/README.md

-# construct
+# The Construct
-Tapster robot simulator
+###Tapster Robot Simulator

+A web-based 3D simulator for Tapster robots